ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 ```

 The configuration element, `nimble-rich-text-mention-users`, consists of mapping elements that specify both the content to display
-in the dropdown list (i.e., the `display-name`) and the data to store in the markdown when extracting content from the editor (i.e., the `mention-url`).
+in the dropdown list (i.e., the `display-name`) and the data to store in the markdown when extracting content from the editor (i.e., the `mention-href`).
 These details are subsequently transformed into a map or an object, which is used to populate the options within the shadow root
 for the dropdown list of items.
 This component uses the [`pattern`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern)
-attribute to acquire the regular expression pattern that corresponds to the URLs of users within the specific domain of the client application.
+attribute to acquire the regular expression pattern that corresponds to the URL of users within the specific domain of the client application.

 The `nimble-mapping-mention-user` element contains individual user information within its elements.
-Typically, the `mention-url` attribute
+Typically, the `mention-href` attribute
 includes either the user ID or a value stored in the backend database.
-It's important that the `mention-url` adheres to a valid URL format,
+It's important that the `mention-href` adheres to a valid
-often used to link the user ID with the hosting domain.
-In cases where there's no specific URL for each user within the domain,
+[Autolink](https://spec.commonmark.org/0.30/#autolink) format, often used to link the user ID with the hosting domain.
+In cases where there's
-they can alternatively insert the user ID in a valid URL format such as `user:user-id` and provide the appropriate pattern for it.
+no specific Href for each user within the domain, they can alternatively insert the user ID in a valid
+[Autolink](https://spec.commonmark.org/0.30/#autolink) format in CommonMark flavor such as `user:user-id` and provide the appropriate
+pattern for it.
+The Href provided in the `mention-href` is not restricted to `HTTPS/HTTP` links as they are intended to map a unique
+value with the `display-name`.

 #### Future Scope